dilyabareeva/quanda/README.md

 Although there are various demonstrations of TDA’s potential for interpretability and practical applications, the critical question of how TDA methods should be effectively evaluated remains open.
 Several approaches have been proposed by the community, which can be categorized into three groups:

 <details>
   <summary><b><big>Ground truth</big></b></summary>As some of the methods are designed to approximate LOO effects, ground truth can often be computed for TDA evaluation.
 However, this counterfactual ground truth approach requires retraining the model multiple times on different subsets of the training data, which quickly becomes computationally expensive.
-Additionally, this ground truth is shown to be dominated by noise in practical deep learning settings, due to the inherent stochasticity of a typical training process ([Basu et al., 2021](https://openreview.net/forum?id=xHKVVHGDOEk); [Nguyen et al., 2023](https://proceedings.neurips.cc/paper_files/paper/2023/hash/ca774047bc3b46cc81e53ead34cd5d5a-Abstract-Conference.html)).
+Additionally, this ground truth is shown to be dominated by noise in practical deep learning settings, due to the inherent stochasticity of a typical training process
+    (<a href="https://openreview.net/forum?id=xHKVVHGDOEk" target="_blank">Basu et al., 2021</a>;
+    <a href="https://proceedings.neurips.cc/paper_files/paper/2023/hash/ca774047bc3b46cc81e53ead34cd5d5a-Abstract-Conference.html" target="_blank">Nguyen et al., 2023</a>).
 </details>

 <details>
-<summary><b><big>Downstream Task Evaluators</big></b></summary>To remedy the challenges associated with ground truth evaluation, the literature proposes to assess the utility of a TDA method within the context of an end-task, such as model debugging or data selection ([Koh and Liang, 2017](https://proceedings.mlr.press/v70/koh17a.html); [Khanna et al., 2019](https://proceedings.mlr.press/v89/khanna19a.html); [Karthikeyan et al., 2021](https://arxiv.org/abs/2111.04683))
+<summary><b><big>Downstream Task Evaluators</big></b></summary>To remedy the challenges associated with ground truth evaluation, the literature proposes to assess the utility of a TDA method within the context of an end-task, such as model debugging or data selection (<a href="https://proceedings.mlr.press/v70/koh17a.html" target="_blank">Koh and Liang, 2017</a>;
+    <a href="https://proceedings.mlr.press/v89/khanna19a.html" target="_blank">Khanna et al., 2019</a>;
+    <a href="https://arxiv.org/abs/2111.04683" target="_blank">Karthikeyan et al., 2021</a>).
 </details>

 <details>
   <summary><b><big>Heuristics</big></b></summary>Finally, the community also used heuristics (desirable properties or sanity checks) to evaluate the quality of TDA techniques.
-These include comparing the attributions of a trained model and a randomized model ([Hanawa et. al, 2021](https://openreview.net/forum?id=9uvhpyQwzM_)) and measuring the amount of overlap between the attributions for different test samples ([Barshan et al., 2020](http://proceedings.mlr.press/v108/barshan20a/barshan20a.pdf)).
+These include comparing the attributions of a trained model and a randomized model (<a href="https://openreview.net/forum?id=9uvhpyQwzM_" target="_blank">Hanawa et al., 2021</a>) and measuring the amount of overlap between the attributions for different test samples
+    (<a href="http://proceedings.mlr.press/v108/barshan20a/barshan20a.pdf" target="_blank">Barshan et al., 2020</a>).
 </details>

 **quanda** is designed to meet the need of a comprehensive and systematic evaluation framework, allowing practitioners and researchers to obtain a detailed view of the performance of TDA methods in various contexts.